 “Miss Davenport,” the captain began.
 “We are terribly upset that your vacation has been marred by problems on this ship.
 My crew and I have done everything we can to ensure your safety, but I don’t know what else we can do.
-Tomorrow we will be docking in Curaçao.
+Tomorrow, we will dock in Curaçao.
 There is an American embassy there.
 If you wish, my staff will assist you in contacting them to arrange air transport back to your home destination.
-Unfortunately, we cannot offer a refund since the voyage is nearly half over, but if you have purchased trip insurance our ship’s doctor will assist you with filing.”
+Unfortunately, we cannot offer a refund since the voyage is nearly half over, but if you have purchased trip insurance, our ship’s doctor will assist you with filing.”

 Jenna thought for a few moments.
 “Yes, I’d like to go home.
 Joyce, I want you to stay.
 There’s no need to ruin both our vacations.”